gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-drawing-multiple-things.md

-Title: WebGL - Drawing Multiple Things
+Title: WebGL2 - Drawing Multiple Things
 Description: How to draw multiple different kinds of things in WebGL
 TOC: Drawing Multiple Things